MahalaxmiGudipati/TEXT-SUMMARIZATION/README.md

 # TEXT-SUMMARIZATION
-Provides a concise and fluent summary for a given content and overall meaning using machine learning algorithms.
+Provides a concise and fluent summary for a given content and overall meaning using Natural Language processing.

 Frontend with Django framework.